If you are looking for a beginner bodyweight workout, you are in the right place.

 If you cannot do a pull-up yet, you should do eccentric (negative) pull-ups instead.

-Start by jumping on top of the bar and lower to a hanging position over a period of three seconds.
+Start by jumping on top of the bar and lower to a hanging position over a period of four seconds.

-At first, they may feel overwhelming, but they will build an insane amount of strength.
+At first, they may feel overwhelming, but they will build a lot of strength.

 As you get better at eccentric pull-ups, you should be able to start doing the full variation.